 The Mumbaba set-up is so successful because Chris has so much experience, having run the groups from scratch for so many years.
 She has perfected the methods and song patterns that work with the singing, and besides having fun, I thrive on the thought that we are doing much to assist sound development of early years skills, including memory, attention and concentration.

-In my case I am lucky that Mumbaba is promoted by the Health Professionals in my area.
+Mumbaba is promoted by the Health Professionals in the area.
 I know some of them through my own children and the NCT.
 My good relationship with them means that they refer new mums and new-to-the-area mums to my group.

 As leaders, we are encouraged to go and do ‘Mini-Mumbaba’ post-natal sessions with Chris’s support if required, so that we can encourage new mums to our groups.
 This is a great way of advertising your group and in my experience always reaps rewards.